Home » Practice Areas » Sex Abuse » Workplace Sexual Abuse

 President Joe Biden passed a new federal sexual harassment law in early 2022.
 The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act bans workplaces from forcing victims to pursue their cases in private mediation with their attacker.
 They now have the option to tell their stories and hold their perpetrators accountable in a public court.

-While this new legislation is encouraging, the team at Herman, Herman & Katz finds the overall lack of accountability for sex abuse unacceptable.
-Our sex abuse and sexual harassment attorneys are dedicated to using our expertise to fundamentally change the justice system until survivors can report their abuse without fear they will be ignored or punished.
+While this new legislation is encouraging, the team at Herman Herman Katz finds the overall lack of accountability for sex abuse unacceptable.
+Our sex abuse and sexual harassment attorneys are dedicated to using our expertise to fundamentally change the justice system until survivors can report their abuse without fear of being ignored or punished.
 We will guide you through every step of the process and make sure you feel safe and secure along the way.
 For a free and confidential case review, call us anytime at 844-943-7626 or fill out our online form.
 We can take it from here.

 By submitting, you agree to our Terms & Privacy Policy.